svenmalvik/svenmalvik.com/_posts/2020-08-22-azure-week-episode-1.md

 comment: false
 ---

-*This post is about my reflections on various topics around Azure, and what I have learned and worked on over the past week.*
+*This blog post is about my reflections on various topics around Azure, and what I have learned and worked on over the past week.*

 ## The 10X Rule, and why I started to post Azure content on LinkedIn